juvelop17/problem_solving/C/README.md

 # problem_solving
-I'm studying algorithm in this repo.
+I'm studying algorithms in this repo.